sim-intel/sim-intel.github.io/_posts/2025-12-26-meta-quest-3-teleop-body-tracking.md

    - Press **'S'** to toggle teleoperation on/off
    - Press **'R'** to reset the simulation

-You should see your body movements mirrored on the GR1T2 humanoid robot in IsaacSim in real-time!
-The sphere markers will visualize each tracked joint, giving you immediate feedback on tracking quality.
+You should see your body movements mirrored in the simulation environment in IsaacSim in real-time!
+The red sphere markers will visualize each tracked joint, giving you immediate feedback on tracking quality.

 ## Results